KEEPING KIDS SAFE

 need in our community — the need for boots-on-

-the-ground forces to identify kids vulnerable to being exploited.
+the-ground forces to identify youth vulnerable to exploitation.
 Our investigators have the experience and expertise to find both the victims and the perpetrators.

 RECOVERY OUT OF A BAD SITUATION

-Our team of private investigators gathers evidence to help law enforcement recover the child out of a nefarious situation.
+Our teams of private investigators gather evidence to help law enforcement recover the child out of a nefarious situation.

 Once a child is recovered, we work within our network

-to provide direct assistance to the survivors so they can begin their healing journey.
-When survivors feel safe and empowered to testify, traffickers go to prison.
+to provide direct assistance to the child and their caregivers so they can begin their healing journey.
+When victims feel safe and empowered to testify, traffickers go to prison.
 The result is a safer community for us all.

 “We will work as hard as we can, for as long as we can, to help find as many missing and vulnerable children as we can.”